 Next day, a farmers’ market and flea market filled the streets.
 I took a tour offered by the tourism bureau.

-Jesuit Church of St. Francis Xavier was consecrated in 1677.
+The Jesuit Church of Saint Francis Xavier was consecrated in 1677.
 Inside is a pink and gold organ Liberace would have been proud to play.

-- Mill Bridge, another footbridge across the Reuss, built in 1408.
-Inside are sixty-seven 17th-century paintings, called collectively the “Dance of Death.”
-Each features images of skeletons to remind those using the bridge that death is always near.
+The Mill Bridge, another footbridge across the Reuss, was built in 1408.
+Inside are sixty-seven paintings from the 1600s, called collectively the “Dance of Death.”
+Each painting features images of skeletons to remind us that death is always near.
 For those who are scared straight, a small chapel awaits midway.

-- Twin-towered Hofkirche was rebuilt in 1634-39 with the towers from the previous church, erected in 1525.
+Twin-towered Hofkirche was rebuilt in the 1600s with the towers from the previous church, erected in 1525.
 It is considered the most important Renaissance-era church in Switzerland.

 However, most of my fellow tourists were more interested in shopping for Swiss watches.
 “Which is the best brand?” they asked.